jjmr007/LocalDAI/README.md

 # LocalDAI
-this is an exercise to transform localEthereum into a localDAI under test
+this is an exercise to transform localEthereum into a localDAI experimental